Consol Energy (CEIX) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the coal company had gained 1.61% over the past month.
-This has outpaced the Oils-Energy sector's loss of 5.47% and the S&P 500's loss of 1.21% in that time.
+Heading into today, shares of the coal company had gained 4.09% over the past month, outpacing the Oils-Energy sector's loss of 4.02% and the S&P 500's gain of 0.27% in that time.

-Consol Energy will be looking to display strength as it nears its next earnings release.
-On that day, Consol Energy is projected to report earnings of $5.34 per share, which would represent year-over-year growth of 156.73%.
-Our most recent consensus estimate is calling for quarterly revenue of $594.3 million, up 65.76% from the year-ago period.
+Wall Street will be looking for positivity from Consol Energy as it approaches its next earnings report date.
+In that report, analysts expect Consol Energy to post earnings of $5.34 per share.
+This would mark year-over-year growth of 156.73%.
+Meanwhile, our latest consensus estimate is calling for revenue of $594.3 million, up 65.76% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $21.82 per share and revenue of $2.41 billion, which would represent changes of +66.95% and +14.54%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Consol Energy.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Consol Energy is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Consol Energy currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Consol Energy is holding a Forward P/E ratio of 2.43.
-Its industry sports an average Forward P/E of 3.41, so we one might conclude that Consol Energy is trading at a discount comparatively.
+In terms of valuation, Consol Energy is currently trading at a Forward P/E ratio of 2.61.
+Its industry sports an average Forward P/E of 3.5, so we one might conclude that Consol Energy is trading at a discount comparatively.

 The Coal industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 35, putting it in the top 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 99, which puts it in the top 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report